 - Are there any patterns that repeat in this book — whether it’s an idea, symbol, or plot structure?

 - Do they have anything to do with a central theme or message of the book?

 - If so, how do they illuminate and relate to the theme?

 Not too hard, right?
-Of course, now you might be wondering how to write motifs into your story, which takes us to the next question.
+Of course, now that you know what is a motif, you might be wondering how to write motifs into your story — which takes us to the next question.